ConnectedPlacesCatapult/DigitalConnectorPlugin/README.txt

 TODO:

   * Investigate the feasibility of implementing collapsable widgets for the nested field structure
-  * Investigate the feasibility of colocoding the recipe's fields
   * Further extent GUI
   * ...